kirainmoe/tongfang-macos/README-en.md

 ### Barebones

+> Notes: If you have a Intel Tongfang QC7 laptop, try https://github.com/szguomy/hackintosh

 Currently, this config is known to be compatible with all 8th / 9th generation Tongfang barebones (**except Intel Tongfang QC7**, although some barebones models are not listed in the following table).
 For example:

 | Barebone | Platform Generation |